 Now that you have learned that analyzing your retail metrics is vital to your business, there are certain things you need to do.

 Firstly, you need to figure out how to measure these metrics efficiently regularly.
-Of course, formulas are essential and useful, but you’ll save more time if you can automate data and metric-tracking in your business.
+Of course, formulas are essential and useful, but you’ll save more time if you can automate data and metric-tracking in your business with KPI tools.

 Secondly, you need to take the right action.
 Knowing your metrics is ideal, but you need to take a step further by using the data you’ve derived.
 The information you’ve gathered can help you identify specific areas.
 With that, you’ll be able to take the right action to level up your game.